The Ultimate Meatloaf Recipe: A Step-by-Step Guide

 Proper Storage Techniques

-Store leftover meatloaf in an airtight container in the refrigerator for up to 4 days.
-For longer storage, freeze it for up to 3 months.
+Store leftover meatloaf in a sealed container in the refrigerator for up to 4 days.
+You can freeze it for 3 months for longer storage.

 Reheating Methods